 But there’s a hitch: Among the proteins the virus forces ribosomes to manufacture are some that, once produced, bite the hand that fed them.
 Certain newly made viral proteins home to ribosomes in the act of reading one or another of the cell’s mRNA strands, hook themselves onto the strand and stick stubbornly, stalling out the ribosome until the cell’s mRNA strand falls apart.

 The genomic RNA strands the virus generates, though, all have little blockades on their front ends that protect them from being snagged on the cell’s ribosomes by the viral wrecking crew.
 The result: The cell’s protein-making assembly line is overwhelmingly diverted to the production of viral proteins.
 That’s a two-fer: It both increases viral-component production and stifles the infected cell’s natural first line of defense.

 Among the cell’s stillborn proteins are molecules called interferons, which the cell ordinarily makes when it senses it’s been infected by a virus.
 Interferons have ways of monkeying with the viral polymerase’s operations and squelching viral replication.
 In addition, when secreted from infected cells, interferons act as “call in the troops” distress signals that alert the body’s immune system to the presence and location of the infected cell.

 Instead, silence.
 Advantage: virus.

 There are several different kinds of interferons.
-A clinical trial is underway at Stanford to determine whether a single injection of one of them, called interferon-lambda, can keep just-diagnosed, mildly symptomatic COVID-19 patients out of the hospital, speed recovery and reduce transmission to family members and the community.
+A clinical trial is underway at Stanford to determine whether a single injection of one of them, called interferon-lambda, can keep just-diagnosed, mildly symptomatic COVID-19 patients out of the hospital, speed recovery and reduce transmission.

 If you don’t hate and respect viruses by now, maybe you haven’t been paying attention.
 But there’s more.